 The lawyers estimated that the payments will be delayed at least six to 12 months while the appellate court considers the appeal that was filed Friday but they could be delayed even longer if the case is appealed up to the U.S. Supreme Court or sent back for additional proceedings in Judge Benita Pearson’s court.

-It wasn’t immediately clear whether the appeal will increase the $162 million in legal fees and $18 million in expenses the judge awarded to the plaintiff’s attorneys last week.
+The appeal won’t increase the $162 million in legal fees and $18 million in expenses the judge awarded to the plaintiff’s attorneys last week unless the deal is overturned and new fees are awarded as part of the case.

 Residents posting on the “East Palestine off the rails!”
 Facebook group accused the pastor who filed the appeal of being greedy because one of his objections to the deal is the frustration that any payments residents received from the railroad since the derailment to temporarily relocate or replace damaged belongings will be deducted from any settlement they receive.
 Some characterized that as a desire to be compensated twice for the derailment.